This Is the World We Live In

 "This Is the World We Live In" is a song by Swedish band Alcazar.
 It is the fifth single from their second album, Alcazarized (2003).
 The song contains an interpolation of Diana Ross's "Upside Down", and the chorus is adapted from the Genesis song "Land of Confusion".
-It was released in June 2004 and became a hit, peaking at number three in Sweden, number one in Hungary, and reaching the top 20 in Denmark, Flanders, Italy, Norway and the United Kingdom.
-In Ukraine, it was the most successful airplay hit of 2004.
+It was released in June 2004 and became a hit, peaking at number three in Sweden, topping the charts of Hungary and Ukraine, and entering the top 20 in the Czech Republic, Denmark, Flanders, Italy, Norway and the United Kingdom.
+In Ukraine, it was the most successful single of 2004.

 Music video

 A music video was produced to promote the single.